Krescenskok/CSE3902/Sprint3Review/README.txt

 - A field is never used: Removed the field declaration to get rid of the warning
 - A field is given a value but is never used: Removed the field and assignment to get rid of the warning.

-Code analysis for Enemies:
+Code analysis for Enemies: 0 warnings, 0 errors.

-Code analysis for Blocks:
+Code analysis for Blocks: 0 warnings, 0 errors.
-- moveable block that moves left/right can only move right, moveable block that moves up/down can only move up